 Alumnae & Alumni of Goucher College

-Kara M. Bundy ’02: Kara M. Bundy ’02: At Goucher, Bundy created her own major by combining sociology, psychology, women’s studies, and Spanish, which culminated in the production of a theatrical thesis, “We are the Ones: An Exploration of Resistance and Otherness.”
+Kara M. Bundy ’02: As Deputy Director at CASA (Court Appointed Special Advocate) Prince George’s County, Bundy is responsible for fundraising, marketing, volunteer recruitment, finances, and HR policy for a non-profit that helps abused and neglected children in foster care.
+She also serves on the Marketing Committee of the National CASA Association.
+At Goucher, Bundy created her own major by combining sociology, psychology, women’s studies, and Spanish, which culminated in the production of a theatrical thesis, “We are the Ones: An Exploration of Resistance and Otherness.”
 Since graduating, Bundy has worked with several nonprofit and international education programs and studied marketing at the Wharton School of Business.
-She now runs a successful marketing and development consultancy.
+She also runs a successful marketing and development consultancy.
 Bundy lives with her husband and two daughters in Bethesda, MD.

 Jesse J. Holland MFA ’12: Holland is a national writer covering race, ethnicity & demographics for The Associated Press in Washington, D.C.
-He is the author of the book, “Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C.”
-(Globe Pequot, 2007) A former Supreme Court, White House and congressional reporter, Jesse was named one of TheRoot.com 100 Most Influential African Americans in 2011 and is the youngest person on the University of Mississippi’s Top 50 Journalism Graduates.
-Holland hails from Holly Springs, Miss., and lives in Bowie, Md.
-He is currently working on a book about slavery inside the White House, which began as his thesis for his MFA at Goucher College (2012).
+He is the author of the books, “Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C.”
+(Globe Pequot, 2007), and The Invisibles: The Untold Story of African American Slaves in the White House (Lyons Press, 2016).
+A former Supreme Court, White House and congressional reporter, Holland was named one of TheRoot.com 100 Most Influential African Americans in 2011 and is the youngest person on the University of Mississippi’s Top 50 Journalism Graduates.
+Holland was honored with Goucher’s Marguerite Barland ’60 Merit Award in February of 2017.
+He hails from Holly Springs, Miss., and lives in Bowie, Md.

 Jenifer Mitchell Reed ’86: Reed is program manager for NTT Com Security, an global internet security company.
 She earned a certificate in technical writing from Goucher College, a masters of science degree in management from the University of Management and Technology, and professional certifications in Six Sigma and project management.
 From 1999 to 2001, she served as a Goucher Trustee and was President of the AAGC Board.
 She also chaired the Alumnae/i Fund Committee for four years.
 A resident of Trophy Club, TX, Reed has one son.